gshamov/lustrebeat/README.md

 ```

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

+## Missing things ##

+A lot.
+Fields/templates to be done; tests, documentation, packaging as well.

 ## Similar / better projects